UPDATE: the process below has been adjusted for our 2018 event cycle. To get the lowdown on this, see this article on our Latest News page.

 Not all suppliers can be assured of getting permission to access the event site.
-Only those who sign an agreement with AfrikaBurn acknowledging the guiding principles and the supplier guidelines they underpin, will be able to get their Supplier Credentials and Tickets – provided they follow the supplier process too.
-The onus is on you to ensure that your supplier has complied with the AfrikaBurn supplier guidelines and entry procedure.
-Like any regular Burner, your supplier will not be allowed entry, unless their entire team of merry people have a ticket.
+Only those who sign an agreement with AfrikaBurn acknowledging the guiding principles and the supplier guidelines they underpin, will be able to get their Supplier Credentials and Tickets.

 As you arrive at the gate, take note of where the Supplier Depot is (to the right as you enter the event) – if you expect a delivery, this is where you’d need to meet the supplier (at a pre-arranged time) to escort them to your camp location.
 Suppliers are no longer permitted to simply drive into the event to find you at your camp site.
 It’s advisable to set up the date and a specific window of time in which you expect to meet at the Depot.
-Planning is everything, remember there is no cell phone reception onsite.
+Planning is everything: remember there’s no cellphone signal on site at our event.

 Suppliers are only allowed to start striking/collecting goods from 7am on Saturday 28th April.
-Once you have packed up your home/camp and have completed your MOOP Swoop (to ensure no trace of your stay is left behind), your supplier can then strike or collect the goods that they provided you.
+Once you have packed up your home/camp and have completed your MOOP Swoop (to ensure no trace of your stay is left behind), your supplier can then strike or collect the goods that they supplied.

 You must have one of your camp mates/crew present when your supplier strikes/collects their goods, and at least four people from your group on hand to assist, support or help your supplier.
 If you are a Theme Camp, then you need to ensure that AfrikaBurn’s designated Leave No Trace team have signed off your camp site before you head home.
 If you are a personal camp, please be aware that it is NOT OK to leave MOOP or infrastructure up, without helping the supplier strike or cleaning up after yourself.